Aleziss/OpenHPSDR-Thetis-Skins/README.md

  * Reorder text in this file to show Preview Picture at the top and documentation below with pull down menues.

  ## 2023-12-07-02.
- * Upgraded Preview picture to reflect Thetis v2.10.3.4.
+ * VA2CST Dark Glass - Upgraded Preview picture to reflect Thetis v2.10.3.4.

  ## 2023-12-07-01.
- * Modified new Sub RX buttons as they have change size in Thetis v2.10.3.x.
+ * VA2CST Dark Glass - Modified new Sub RX buttons as they have change size in Thetis v2.10.3.x.
 The previous Multi RX larger buttons are named `chkEnableMultiRX-0/1-v2.10.0.png` and still in the folder.
  	* Rename `chkEnableMultiRX-0/1-v2.10.0.png` to `chkEnableMultiRX-0/1.png` to get the larger Multi RX buttons version for Thetis v2.10.0.0.

  ## 2023-12-07-00.
- * Multiple upgrade and adjustments to Thetis v2.10.3.4.
+ * VA2CST Dark Glass - Multiple upgrade and adjustments to Thetis v2.10.3.4.
- * Upgraded panels resolution.
+ * VA2CST Dark Glass - Upgraded panels resolution.
- * Modified VFO panel to be better adjusted around the VFO group of buttons.
+ * VA2CST Dark Glass - Modified VFO panel to be better adjusted around the VFO group of buttons.
 The previous VFO Panel is renamed `panelVFO-v2.10.0.png` and still in the folder.
 	* Rename `panelVFO-v2.10.0.png` to `panelVFO.png` in case you would like to keep the previous version of Thetis 2.10.0.0.
- * Upgraded resolution of RIT and XIT buttons along with their Reset buttons.
+ * VA2CST Dark Glass - Upgraded resolution of RIT and XIT buttons along with their Reset buttons.
- * There is a Panel Option named `panelOptions.full.png` that can be set for the full height of the Panel.
+ * VA2CST Dark Glass - There is a Panel Option named `panelOptions.full.png` that can be set for the full height of the Panel.
  	* Rename `panelOptions.full.png` to `panelOptions.png`.
 This add space to the panel so two other buttons could be added.

  ## 2023-12-05-01.
  * Correction of software names in this file.

  ## 2023-12-05-00.
- * Modified the preview screen picture to include tune slider.
+ * VA2CST Dark Glass - Modified the preview screen picture to include tune slider.

  ## 2023-12-04-01.
- * Added Tune slider bar and button cap that were missing.
+ * VA2CST Dark Glass - Added Tune slider bar and button cap that were missing.

  ## 2023-12-04-00.
  * Initial commit.